-Arts Live: Support for Ambition scheme’s First Season for 2018 is now open for applications
+Arts Live: Support for Ambition scheme Arts Festival 2019 is now open for applications

-The scheme is open to artists venues and promoters in Dumfries and Galloway who are seeking to put on a quality performing arts event of their own between March and September 2018.
+The scheme is open to artists venues and promoters in Dumfries and Galloway who are seeking to put on a quality performing arts event of their own between 24th May to 2nd June 2019.
 You can apply for financial support that will be paid should your income not cover the full cost of your event.
 The level of support will be calculated against an agreed maximum expenditure and minimum target for ticket income.

 The application form is now on-line and available HERE